gdhorne/data-scientists-toolbox/README.md

 Out of the gate R, RStudio, and Git are already installed as a convenience.

-Type http://127.0.0.1:8787 in the address field of a web browser to display the RStudio Server login screen.
+Type http://127.0.0.1:80, or http://127.0.0.1 without a port number since port 80 is the default HTTP port, in the address field of a web browser to display the RStudio Server login screen.
 The userid is 'dst' and the default password is 'science'.

 ## Build from Scratch